adonath/jax-diffusion-models-pydata-boston-2025/README.md

 ## Getting Started

 If you would like to run the code yourself, you can clone the repository and install the dependencies.
+All the examples and notebook should run on a standard laptop.

 ```bash
 git clone https://github.com/adonath/jax-diffusion-models-pydata-boston-2025.git
 cd jax-diffusion-models-pydata-boston-2025
 ```

+It is best

-## Using uv
+### Using uv

 ```bash
 uv venv